mgeeky/Penetration-Testing-Tools/windows/README.md

   -v, --verbose         Verbose mode.
   -f {text,json}, --format {text,json}
                         Output format.
 Text or JSON.
+  -E EXTENSION, --extension EXTENSION
+                        Extensions of files to scan.
+By default will scan all files.
+Can be repeated: -E exe -E dll -o PATH, --output PATH
+                        Write output to file.

 Output sorting:
   -u, --unique          Return unique symbols only.
 The first symbol with a name that occurs in results, will be returned.
   -d, --descending      Sort in descending order instead of default of descending.
   -c COLUMN, --column COLUMN
                         Sort by this column name.
 Default: filename.
 Available columns: "filename", "symbol type", "module", "symbol", "file size", "path"
   -n NUM, --first NUM   Show only first N results, as specified in this paremeter.
-By default will show all candidates.=
+By default will show all candidates.

 Output filtering:
   -i, --imports         Filter only Imports.